foliea/nginx-proxy/README.md

                -v <your certs directory>:/certs \
                -d -p 443:443 folieadrien/nginx-proxy

+> The path your are mounting should have both `cert.csr` and `key.key` certificate files inside.

 ## Environment variables

 You can customize this container with environment variables: